privy-io/privy-js/packages/privy-browser/README.md

 # @privy-io/privy-browser

-Browser client for the Privy API.
+Privy's browser client allows you to interact with the Privy API from broswer clients.

+For interacting with user data from a node backend, use @privy-io/privy-node.

 https://www.privy.io